Gateway Chemist Vaccination Centre

 - We are 3 mins walk from Finchley Central Station (Northern Line)

 - There are several bus routes that stop nearby.

 12. Are there any side effects to the vaccination?

 - Please read these gov.uk leaflet on Warnings and potential side effects of the:

 13. What should I do if I am suffering from the side effects of the vaccination?

 - Please phone your doctor, pharmacist, or call 111

 14. When will your second jab be?

-- Our systems wiil automatically book your second jab appointment ,in 12 weeks time at the moment, after registering that you had the first vaccination,you will be informed of that date by the NHS.
+- The NHS wiil automatically book your second jab appointment ,in 8-12 weeks time at the moment, after registering that you had the first vaccination,you will be informed of that date by the NHS.

-Please review us on Google Reviews or NHS Choices.
+Please review our service us on Google Reviews or NHS Choices.
 Thank You.